-- Use New Relic APM to report application-tier performance metrics.
+- Use APM to report application-tier performance metrics.

-- Use New Relic Browser to report front-end web metrics.
+- Use browser monitoring to report front-end web metrics.

-- Use New Relic Mobile to report front-end mobile app metrics.
+- Use mobile monitoring to report front-end mobile app metrics.

-- Use New Relic Synthetics to monitor websites, critical business transactions, and API endpoints.
+- Use synthetic monitoring to monitor websites, critical business transactions, and API endpoints.

 A deployment marker is an event indicating that a deployment happened.
 You can pair markers with metadata from your source code management (SCM) system ( including user IDs, revisions, and change logs.).
 APM displays a vertical line, or marker, on charts and graphs at the deployment event's timestamp.
 When you hover over the line, APM displays the associated metadata for that deployment.